 Diabetic Macular Edema:

-For patients with diabetic macular edema, newly diagnosed or previously diagnosed, but not currently on treatment.
+A single dose treatment over 6 months.
+For patients with macular edema, newly diagnosed or previously diagnosed, currently on treatment.

 Implantable Miniature Telescope:

 IMT Post Approval

 A study following patients being implanted with the IMT for end-stage macular degeneration.

 A study to identify genetic variants that may slow/prevent progression of dry macular degeneration in patients over 50 years of age.

 Thyroid Eye Disease: (starting soon)

 Sarasota Retina Institute also collaborates with Florida Cancer Specialists and Roskamp Institute as ophthalmologists for their clinical trials.

 If you are interested in finding out if you might be a candidate for one of our studies, please contact us at (941) 921-5335.